-During the course of the year the Council has further developed its Performance Development Review process to include consideration and consolidation of resourcing and skills planning.
-The outputs of these activities will support workforce planning, managing succession, personal skills development and performance improvement.
+During the course of the year, the Council has further developed its Performance Development Review process to include consideration and consolidation of resourcing and skills planning.
+Extensive focus has taken place over 2017/18 and continuing in 2018/19 to review, revise and refresh the Workforce and Succession Planning activities aligning these to the LOIP, revised BIPs and ensuring that these consider the medium to long term planning required to continue to meet future demands.
+The outputs of these activities will support the Council's transformation programme, workforce and succession planning, team development, personal skills development and performance improvement.
 The work of the Council in this area seeks to address the risks relating to gaps in skills, knowledge and experience ensuring that the Council has the "right skills at the right time and in the right place".
 The Council continues to report ongoing improvement in PDR completion rates with ongoing focus increasing levels of compliance.